Mithu-Vulcan/DarkWhisper/README.md

 # Dark Whisper - Flask Chat App

 Dark Whisper is a real-time chat application built using Flask.
 It is designed for seamless and efficient communication with a simple and intuitive interface.
+It is also Hosted on Render.com.
+Find it in the following URL => https://darkwhisper.onrender.com May take some time to start the server because it is hosted for free

+## Usage
+# To Create a anonymous chat room
+-Enter the Display Name
+-Click Create Room
+-The Room code will be given
+-Share it

+# To join a Already Created room
+-Enter Your Display Room
+-Enter the shared room key (Capital letters and numbers) -click Join

 ## Features
 - Real-time messaging